 - consider the appropriateness of the group’s accounting policies;

-- monitor and supervise the effective functioning of the internal audit function (refer “Internal audit and internal control”) to ensure that the roles of both internal and external audit are clear in order to provide an objective overview of the operational effectiveness of the group’s systems of internal control and reporting;
+- monitor and supervise the effectiveness of the internal audit function (refer “Internal audit and internal control”) to ensure that the roles of both internal and external audit are clear in order to provide an objective overview of the operational effectiveness of the group’s systems of internal control and reporting;

 - receive and consider feedback on issues relevant to the committee raised at meetings of the Social and Ethics Committee (refer “Social and Ethics Committee”);

-- obtain representations from management, and make the necessary enquiries from external and internal audit and of management, on any matters which are the subject of litigation, ensure compliance with material aspects of legislation and create awareness of pending changes to legislation (refer “Legal compliance”); and
+- obtain reports from management, and make the necessary enquiries from external and internal audit and of management, on any matters which are the subject of litigation, ensure compliance with material aspects of legislation and create awareness of pending changes to legislation (refer “Legal compliance”); and

 - monitor the ethical tone of the group through discussion with its executives and senior staff (refer “Ethics”).

 Internal audit has adopted its terms of reference from the Audit and Risk Committee, and all internal audit work is undertaken based on the ongoing risk assessment process which is presented annually by internal audit to the Audit and Risk Committee, to ensure that the focus of the internal audit activities are optimised and integrated with the external audit function (refer “Risk management” and “Internal audit and internal control”).
-The internal audit function of Assore is outsourced, and the responsible senior executive on the engagement has direct access to the chairman of the committee.
+The internal audit function of Assore is outsourced, and the responsible senior executive on the engagement has direct access to the Chairman of the committee.

-Independent meetings are conducted with external audit in order to exchange respective views on the risk environment to which the group is exposed, as well as on issues that may have a bearing on the external audit process and internal audit objectives based on fieldwork performed by them.
-Internal audit provides assurance to the board and the committee on an annual basis that the internal and financial controls have not revealed any significant breakdown or any issues that require the attention of the committee.
-The committee, having due regard to materiality and the inherent nature of the business, is satisfied that the internal controls were effective, and operated as designed for the period under review.
+Independent meetings are conducted with external audit in order to exchange views on the risk environment to which the group is exposed, as well as on issues that may have a bearing on the external audit process and internal audit objectives based on fieldwork performed by them.
+Internal audit provides assurance to the board and the committee on an annual basis that the internal and financial controls have not revealed any significant breakdown in internal controls or corporate governance principles or any issues that require the attention of the committee.
+The committee, having due regard to materiality and the nature of the business, is satisfied that the internal controls were effective, and operated as designed for the period under review.
 In addition, the committee, having reviewed the reports tabled by internal and external audit at its meetings, and having invited enquiries of the attendees at its meetings, is not aware of any breakdowns of internal controls or corporate governance that resulted in, or could lead to, material financial losses, fraud or material errors during the year under review.

 For larger business entities in the group, independent risk engineering consultants grade each operation against international risk standards for fire, security, engineering, commercial crime, contingency planning and mining, as well as environmental risk, to monitor whether current practices meet the set criteria and are being maintained.
 Input is obtained from various risk management committees comprising representatives from senior management.
-On completion and review of these processes, insurance cover is acquired on insurable risks where considered appropriate.
+On completion and review of these processes, insurance cover is taken out on insurable risks where considered appropriate.
 In addition to these processes, other risks deemed relevant to the Assore group are presented to the Audit and Risk Committee, which is given the opportunity to comment and provide input on the assessments which are tabled.
 The assets of the group are included in a comprehensive insurance programme, with an independent valuation of fixed assets occurring every three years.

 The respective risk management committees are also responsible for ensuring that appropriate financial and insurance mechanisms are integrated into the risk plan and that the group is protected against catastrophic risk.
 Therefore, the group risk management process includes an ongoing review of compliance with relevant legislation and standards in the following areas (refer “Group sustainability performance”):